kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 7. Deploy Greengrass group:

-Groups -> YourGroup -> Actions -> Deploy
+Inside the group click "Deployments" on the left then in "Actions" on the right click "Deploy"

 Evaluate the Model @Cloud

+Now go back to the main IoT console by searching for "Greengrass" in the services menu.
+On the left, select "Test" then subscribe to a topic.

 1. Subscribe to "ModelInference" topic via AWS IoT Console / Test interface on console.
+All default options are fine.
+Finish by clicking "Subscribe to topic"

 2. You should be able to see prediction results flooding in